appwrite/rfc/003-jwt-support.md

 <!-- Write your answer below. -->

-This will create a lot new use-cases, and will probably force us to make the API even more flexible and new ideas come from the community.
+This feature will create a lot of new use-cases and will probably force us to make the API even more flexible, and new ideas come from the community.